0xmoei/aztec-network/update-0.87.6.md

 nano docker-compose.yml
 ```
 * Replace `aztecprotocol/aztec:alpha-testnet` with `aztecprotocol/aztec:0.87.6`
-* Now, re-run your node with `docker compose up -d`

 ### Notes:
 * Wait for Discord update for the `latest` version stability.